las-r/dvd-logo/README.md

 Tons of bouncing DVD logos in many different forms and programming languages!

 ## Basic Rules
-These are simple rules I made for myself while I made these programs.
-They're split into 3 levels.
+These are the bare criteria for the programs split into 3 levels.

 ### Mandatory
 - Logo is an image from `images/`.